Cardinals vs. Giants Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has nine doubles, two triples, 13 home runs, 19 walks and 45 RBI (68 total hits).
-He's also swiped two bases.
+- Nolan Arenado has 70 hits with nine doubles, two triples, 13 home runs, 19 walks and 45 RBI.
+He's also stolen two bases.

-- Arenado has picked up at least one hit in six straight games.
-During his last 10 outings he is batting .361 with three doubles, a triple, four home runs, four walks and 10 RBI.
+- Arenado brings a seven-game streak with at least one hit into this contest.
+During his last 10 games he is hitting .378 with two doubles, a triple, four home runs, three walks and nine RBI.

 Arenado Recent Games